Unemployment Insurance Act 1924

-The Unemployment Insurance Act 1924 was passed when the British Labour Party was in power in 1924.
+The Unemployment Insurance Act 1924 (14 & 15 Geo.
+5. c.
+1) was passed when the British Labour Party was in power in 1924.
 The Act arose from a dispute over the means testing of benefits.
 The Labour Cabinet disagreed on whether means testing should be abolished or whether such a move would prove too costly.
 The compromise was that the test for receiving benefits would be whether a person was "genuinely seeking work".
 The 1924 Act extended to "genuinely seeking work" test to all benefited claims.